 Founded by Lya Battle and privately funded, the Territorio is a popular destination hosted on Battle’s mother’s sprawling family farm in the mountains of central Costa Rica.
 They’ve nearly reached official nonprofit status in their home country, and continue to work to raise awareness.
 See their website here.
 You can donate directly via PayPal, and if you happen to be in the country, they need supplies, medicines, and volunteers.

 The dogs are given fresh water and beds in a sheltered structure.
 Employees and volunteers help to feed and bathe them.
 It takes thirteen 66-pound bags of dog food every day to feed the resident pups.

 The sanctuary is open to the public; visitors can hike, play, and interact with the dogs in the beautiful natural setting.
-Adoption is welcome, though not required.
+Most of the dogs there are available for adoption!

 Images via Territorio de Zaguates Facebook page.